uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 ```

 > Note that objects are more than just containers for values.
-> We will talk about this in the section on functions.
+> We will return to this later.